 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Today we remember the Fathers of the First Ecumenical Council, convened at Nicaea in 325.
-The results of the Council were very important, but so was its personal meaning for those who attended, as Father Alexander Schmemann described:
+The Fathers of the First Ecumenical Council convened at Nicaea in 325.
+The results of the Council were very important, but so was its personal meaning for those who attended, as Father Alexander Schmemann has described:

 This teaching is squarely Biblical.
-In one verse of the reading chosen for this day, John 17:5, Jesus prays, "And now, Father, glorify me in thy own presence with the glory which I had with thee before the world was made."
+In John 17:5 Jesus prays, "And now, Father, glorify me in thy own presence with the glory which I had with thee before the world was made."
 Father and Son have the same glory, and have had it forever.

 The truth established at Nicaea remains basic to our faith.
 But then, as now, truth was accompanied by deceitfulness and the persecution of truth tellers.
 We must take comfort, as fourth century Orthodox Christians also had to do, in another verse (16:33b) from John's Gospel: "In the world you have tribulation; but be of good cheer, I have overcome the world."